 Salesforce profiles are one of the most basic enforcers of object-level and field-level security.
 Every user in a Salesforce organization needs to have a single profile.

-In some cases, you can create a new profile for a specific user or a set of users.
+Sometimes, you can create a new profile for a specific user or a set of users.

-One thing to note here is that Salesforce is often shared, meaning multiple organizations may use a profile simultaneously.
+One thing to note is that Salesforce is often shared, meaning multiple organizations may use a profile simultaneously.
 In such cases, the best option is to give profiles a minimum access level and enhance them with organization-level permission sets.

 Once a user is assigned a suitable custom profile with preferably ‘a skeleton’ of minimum permissions, they are assigned organization-specific permission sets.